dadwi91/academic-kickstart/content/home/experience.md

   description = """
   Responsibilities include:

-  * Provide technical helpdesk support particularly in GNSS-related subject to Fugro Operating Companies
+  * Provide technical helpdesk support particularly in GNSS-related issues to Fugro Operating Companies
-  * Define test plans and test cases, exploiting TestRail as the main tool, for new products and modules (software and firmware)
+  * Define test plans and test cases, exploiting TestRail as the main tool, for testing new products and modules (software and firmware) prior to release.
-  * Testing of products and modules prior to release
   * Writing of technical manuals and knowledge base article
   """